sachin-koti/ComputerVision/README.md

 d) a notebook to detect shapes.

-e) the helper utilities have also been uploded here.
+e) the helper utilities(imutils.py and face_utils.py) are also uploded here.